 6. Fulfil your TikTok Shop orders

 As TikTok users browse and buy products from your TikTok Shop, you will need to pick and pack the orders, before shipping them to your customers.
-You can choose to fulfil your TikTok orders in-house or outsource order fulfilment to a trusted 3PL (third-party logistics) provider like Zendbox, who can integrate directly with your TikTok Shop to begin handling the process on your behalf for maximum ease.
+You can choose to fulfil your TikTok orders in-house or outsource order fulfilment to a trusted 3PL (third-party logistics) provider like Zendbox, who can use its own technology to integrate with the back-end system of your TikTok Shop to begin handling the process on your behalf for maximum ease.

 Five tips for driving sales through your TikTok Shop

 Similarly to platforms like Instagram, TikTok is becoming a must-have tool among eCommerce businesses to strengthen their brand, develop customer relationships, and – ultimately – drive product sales.
 Here are five tips to help you get the most out of your TikTok Shop:

 1. Optimise your product catalogue